 All things placed in the Offset group will use the same offset point.
 The offset point or pivot indicates the location of where the group will move or turn.
 You can place all other functions in a offset group if you wish, making it so that everything below the offset group moves uniformly.

-- ID Reference: used to reference and duplicate parts of a model without having that part loaded twice in your 3D program.
-This is a combination of 2 functions; ref and id.
+- ID Reference: used to id and reference: this duplicate parts of a model without having that part loaded twice in your 3D program.
+This is a combination of 2 functions; id and ref.

-ID references can be set up in your 3D program to let Expivi know to duplicate the meshes inside your ‘’ref’’ group to all ‘’id’’ groups without actually having that model duplicated in your 3D software.
-Start by placing the model you want to reference in your ‘’ref_example_e’’ group.
-Next, whenever you make a ‘’id’’ group which has the same name as the ref group, the mesh inside the ref group will be duplicated to the id group.
-The placement of the ‘’id’’ model depends on the coordinates of the ‘’id’’ group in your scene.
-The ‘’id’’ group does not need to contain any geometry for this to work.
+ID references can be set up in your 3D program to let Expivi know to duplicates the meshes from your ‘’id’ group to all ‘’ref’’ groups without actually having that model duplicated in your 3D software.
+Start by placing the model you want to reference in your ‘’id_example_e’’ group.
+Next, whenever you make a ‘’ref’’ group which has the same name in this case “ref_example_e” the data and geometry inside the id group will be duplicated to the ref group.
+The placement of the ‘’ref’’ model do not depend on the coordinates of the ‘’id’’ group in your scene.
+The ‘’ref’’ group does not need to contain any geometry for this to work.
+You can place the “ref” group at any given location and the data and geometry from the “id” group will be transformed to the “ref” location.

 The referencing happens in Expivi and will not show in your 3D program.
-This function is useful to quickly deploy a change across all ID’d models while only adjusting the referenced model.
+This function is useful to quickly deploy a change across all “ref” groups while only adjusting the “id”group.

 - Product Reference is used to reference and duplicate entire configured products within Expivi.
 This can be useful when you want multiple products to load at the same time.